zeno4ever/outlinedemoparty/content/compos.md

 Soon a link to our partysystem will appear here.
 You will be able to submit your entry in our partysystem, also as remote competitor.
 For remote participation you don't need to buy a ticket.

+You can send your remote entry via [wuhu](https://party.outlinedemoparty.nl/)

 ### Think we should add a compo?

 If we get a suggestion for a compo and entries from at least 3 participants we'll be happy to discuss further details about the compo with you.